 3. Sterling Capital Market Limited

-Sterling Capital Asset Management currently manages two Funds, the Frontier Fund, which is listed by Memorandum and the Nigeria Energy Sector Fund (NESF) regulated by the Securities & Exchange Commission (SEC).
+Sterling Capital Asset Management is one of the top mutual funds managers in Nigeria, and it currently manages two Funds, the Frontier Fund, which is listed by Memorandum and the Nigeria Energy Sector Fund (NESF) regulated by the Securities & Exchange Commission (SEC).

 The primary objective of THE Frontier fund is to achieve a long-term capital appreciation to its Unitholders by investing in carefully selected securities.
 In addition to this, it offers its investors the opportunity and elasticity of putting resources together to maximize returns from the earnings power in volume investing.